Fiducism

 The Dynamic Relationship of the Levels

-As an individual, one does not act on only one level, but switches between them depending on context.
-A fiducistically thinking person interacts with their family on Level 3, uses the contract law of Level 2 for business with a new partner, and simultaneously resists the encroachments of Level 1.
-The art is to steadily expand the radius of Level 3 and continuously reduce dependence on Level 2 and especially on Level 1.
+As an individual, one does not operate on only one level, but switches between them depending on the context.
+A Fiducist-thinking person interacts with their family on Level 3, uses the contract law of Level 2 for business with a new partner, and simultaneously resists the encroachments of Level 1.
+The art is to steadily increase the radius of Level 3 and continuously reduce dependence on Level 2 and especially Level 1.

 In a healthy society, the following would ideally prevail:

-This three-level model makes the fiducist path concrete, measurable, and strategically comprehensible.
-It transforms a philosophical idea into a clear roadmap for individual and societal action.
+This Three-Level Model makes the Fiducist path concrete, measurable, and strategically comprehensible.
+It transforms a philosophical idea into a clear roadmap for individual and social action.

 Chapter 3: The Core System – The Architecture of the Trust Network

-The trust network is the lowest-friction and most efficient system of human cooperation.
-It consists of voluntary, overlapping networks of individuals based on reciprocity, reliability, and shared values.
-Unlike centralized systems, it arises organically from below and grows through consistent application of fiducist principles.
+The trust network is the least friction-intensive and most efficient system of human cooperation.
+It consists of voluntary, overlapping networks of individuals based on mutuality, reliability, and shared values.
+Unlike centralized systems, it arises organically from below and grows through consistent application of Fiducist principles.

 The Seeds of Trust

-Every trust network begins small.
+Every trust network starts small.
 The most natural and stable seeds are found in:

 Informal Hierarchies: The Role of Natural Authority